FAIRDataPipeline/rDataPipeline/software-checklist.md

 > - [x] Some work remaining or caveats
 > - [ ] Needs to be addressed
 >
-> There is a [rDataPipeline][rDataPipeline] that describes how to install the code and user
+> There is a [readme][rDataPipeline] that describes how to install the code and user
 > [examples][examples] that show how the API interacts with the Data Pipeline.
 Additional
 > documentation exists ([![docs][docs-badge]][docs-url]), however this needs expanded upon.